threefoldfoundation/info_sdk/src/6_develop/3sdk_installer_basics/3sdk_windows.md

 ## Configuring Docker

-- We need to configure docker to use linux containers during installation and we need to enable file sharing “C” in Docker desktop, It can ask you about in the first time automatically you can allow it directly
+- We need to configure docker to use linux containers during installation and we need to enable file sharing “C” in Docker desktop, It could ask you about in the first time automatically you could allow it directly

 ![windows_docker_ask](docker_windows1.png)